-Many important computer algorithms are pretty simple, but learning them from lengthy text descriptions and static pictures can still be difficult.
-This visualization tries to solve these problems for "Prim's algorithm" by showing the concept and code together.
-Someday I hope to create a tool which visually describes any algorithm, to make debugging and education faster and more fun.
+Many basic computer algorithms are simple conceptually, but can still be hard to learn from textbooks with lengthy written descriptions.
+This visualization attempts make learning "Prim's algorithm" easier by showing the concept and code together.
 D3 and Jquery.event.move were very helpful tools in creating this project.

 A priority queue is an abstract data type that always outputs the element with the highest key.
 I created this visualization with d3 to show some of the operations of a priority queue implemented with a binary tree.